Skip to main content

 Costume

-There’s absolutely no need to dress up if you don’t want to, but a lot of people like to get into the spirit by wearing a Patrol outfit during the games and something sparkly at night!
+There's absolutely no need to dress up if you don't want to, but lots of families love getting into the spirit by wearing a Patrol outfit during the games and something sparkly at night!

 • Patrol outfit or colours for the games